benjamin-stegall/School-Projects/C#_Projects/README.md

 # C#-Projects
-## Various C# projects completed while enrolled at The Tech Academy
+## Various C# and .NET projects completed while enrolled at The Tech Academy